Pia007/car_app/README.md

 # Car Dealership Project
 ![Car Dealership](car_app_img.PNG)

 The Car Dealership project is designed to manage and showcase [car inventory](https://github.com/Pia007/car_app/assets/66088725/cf9e33b6-95df-4707-a257-e5e612825e30) and [salesperson data](https://github.com/Pia007/car_app/assets/66088725/904c49b8-7b32-4294-8748-444bd377fc6b) for a dealership.
 This README outlines the structure and components of the project, including design documents, database schema, API, and additional development features.
+The app is deployed [here](https://car-app-wjuvn76ckq-uc.a.run.app).

 ## Technologies Used